ziglibs/diffz/roadmap.md

 - [ ] Histogram?
     - [ ] Imara diff has an optimized histogram:
           https://github.com/pascalkuthe/imara-diff
+    - [ ] Calculating the histogram while hashing the lines would be straightforward, this could be comptime-gated, but probably just a second copy of the munge function is fine.
 - [ ] POSIX-diff compatible patch output?
     - [ ] This one seems pretty worthwhile to me.
 It would need to call line mode without refining further, but everything else is fairly simple.